prithvisagarrao/myHTTP/README.md

 # myHTTP
+### This is a tool to print the md5sum of HTTP responses of the given list of URL.
 - The tool prints md5sum of the response of an HTTP request of a URL.
 It takes the entire response object and calculates its md5sum value
 - The list of URLs are passed as command-line arguments to the tool.
 - It makes asynchronous calls to the URLs and generates its md5sum to print the value along with its URL.